-Many people take medications and avoid their triggers to control their allergies.
+Many people take medicines and avoid their triggers to control their allergies.
 Allergy shots are another type of treatment that can provide long-term relief of allergy symptoms.
 Allergy shots are a type of treatment for allergies.
 The goal of the treatment is to make your body less sensitive to allergens.
-These are the substances that cause your allergies.
-You will have allergy testing to determine your allergens before having allergy shots.
+Allergens are the substances that cause your allergies.
+You will have allergy testing to figure out what your allergens are before having allergy shots.

 Each allergy shot contains a small dose of the substances that cause your allergies.
 The dose is slowly increased as your treatment continues.
 You’ll get shots once or twice a week at first.
 After about 3 to 6 months you will reach your maintenance level.
 Then you will get shots every 2 to 4 weeks.
 Your allergy shots may continue for a few years or even longer.
 It is important to stay on schedule to give the shots the best chance to work.

-Whether or not medications and avoiding triggers help you.
+Whether or not taking medicines and avoiding triggers helps you

 Allergy shots are given by injection in the upper arm.
-You may receive one shot or you may receive more than one.
+You may receive 1 shot or you may receive more than 1.
 This depends on the how many things are causing your allergies.
 You may feel a slight sting when you get each shot.

 You’ll need to wait for 30 minutes before you can leave.
 This is to make sure you're not having a serious reaction to the shot.
-You may have itchiness and soreness in your arm or sneezing and nasal congestion.
-If you do, however, have a serious reaction, you'll receive treatment while you’re in your provider's office.
+You may have itchiness and soreness in your arm, or sneezing and nasal congestion.
+If you have a serious reaction, you'll receive treatment while you’re in your provider's office.

 In rare cases, allergy shots can cause a reaction called anaphylaxis.
 This is a life-threatening problem that must be treated right away.
-Go to the emergency room, or call 911 if you have any of the following:
+Call 911 if you have any of the following: